philippmeisberger/zfmsdk/README.md

 Integration
 -----------

 ZFM SDK can be used out of native Delphi applications created by Rad Studio and Lazarus as a regular Delphi unit.
 For other compiled languages like the C family ZFM SDK can also be used as shared library (see "lib" folder).
 The library has to be compiled using Lazarus IDE.
 Just open the Zfm.lpi from the "lib" folder out of Lazarus and compile it.
 The library file is created in the "bin" folder.
-The required header files are located inside the "lib" folder.
+The required header files are located inside the "include" folder.

 Samples
 -------